danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 }
 ```

 A quick look into how task queues work on web browsers.
 So first *tasks* are small unities of work to be executed from start to finish.
 Rendering pipeline in browsers is responsible for painting things in the browser.
 This pipeline can run when a task finishes, but the rendering pipeline has a separate time cycle and sometimes waiting is inevitable between the time a tasks finished and the time render pipeline runs again.
-Also if you have a task that takes really a long time to run the rendering pipeline has to wait, potentially your page will start to slowdown at this point.
+Also if you have a task that takes really a long time to run the rendering pipeline has to wait, potentially your page will start to slow down at this point.
 <br/>
-There are this things called micro tasks (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises" target="_blank" title="guide using promises mdn">promises' callbacks are handled as micro tasks</a>).
-Micro tasks are handled differently than regular tasks, micro tasks are queued in a micro task queue, this queue runs after each tasks and while the queue is emptying other micro tasks might be added and executed in the same event loop tick.
+There are this things called micro-tasks (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises" target="_blank" title="guide using promises mdn">promises' callbacks are handled as micro-tasks</a>).
+Micro-tasks are handled differently than regular tasks, micro-tasks are queued in a micro task queue, this queue runs after each task and while the queue is emptying other micro-tasks might be added and executed in the same event loop tick.

 ![buzz and woody](/assets/img/about-js-conf-eu-berlin-2018/task-queue-meme.jpg "buzz and woody meme")